Business

 The six-time All Star is also making history.
 His store will be one of the few cannabis shops in the Seattle metro area and all of Washington to have Black ownership.

-Historically, Black people have been underrepresented in the legal cannabis industry.
+Black people have long been underrepresented in the legal cannabis industry.

-“I hope that Shawn Kemp’s Cannabis will be an inspiration for people to get involved with the legal cannabis industry, especially people of color,” Kemp said.
+“I hope Shawn Kemp’s Cannabis inspires more people, especially people of color, to enter the legal cannabis industry,” Kemp said.

 Kemp is a novice in the cannabis industry but he will be partnering with industry veterans Matt Schoeleina and Ramsey Hamide, two of the co-founders of Main Street Marijuana, for his cannabis venture.
 Main Street Marijuana has been a top cannabis retailer in Washington since its inception in 2014.